Visualize your data in a bar, line or pie chart.

 Preset filter example

-Let's start setting up a chart where of our resource Rides, which contains records of the rides taken on our on-demand platform.
+Let's start setting up a chart of our database table Rides, which contains records of the rides taken on our on-demand platform.
 On the X-axis, we plot the day that a ride was created, and on the Y-axis we plot the sum of the total price of each ride.
 Effectively, this will give us a chart showing the total ride revenue collected per day.

 Now, because this is many records, let's add a preset filter to narrow down what this chart displays.
 In this case, let's only show the rides from the past 2 days.